phasewalk1/tonic-prost-playground/README.md

 This is another alias provided that begins the main execution flow of this example.
 Here, we run a `GreeterClient` instance that calls an RPC method at the `GreeterServer`.
 The `GreeterServer` then instantiates a `TasksClient` and uses it to make an RPC call at the `TasksServer`, bundling its return value into its own and returning the bundle to the `GreeterClient`.

----
-Visualized
----
+## Witch's Pot: Visualization
 Here's a visualization of the very simple execution architecture we just exercised above.
+I call it the _witch's pot_ model.

 <img align="middle" src="doc/archi.JPG">